quaertym/ember-cli-compass-compiler/README.md

 ### Requirements

-[`compass`](https://github.com/Compass/compass) should be installed on your machine in order for this addon to work.
+`compass` should be installed on your machine in order for this addon to work.

-Install [`sass-css-importer`](https://github.com/chriseppstein/sass-css-importer) Ruby gem also that allows import of other sass files into your main sass file.
+Install `sass-css-importer` Ruby gem also that allows import of css files into your main sass file.

 To install `compass`, run: